nolash/gitrefresh/README.txt

 --

-remote update all repos in file hierarchy
+remote update (fetch) all repos in file hierarchy

+bash gitrefresh.sh update <path>

+remote update and pull (current branch) all repos in file hierachy

-bash gitrefresh.sh <path>
+bash gitrefresh.sh pull <path>

+--

+CAVEATS:

+- Remote name is hardcoded to "origin."

+- May give strange results on repositories that are in detached head state